Supreme Court of Justice (Portugal)

-The Supreme Court of Justice (Supremo Tribunal de Justiça, /pt/, STJ) is the highest court of law in Portugal without prejudice to the jurisdiction of the Constitutional Court.
+The Supreme Court of Justice (Note: Supremo Tribunal de Justiça, /pt/) (STJ), is the highest court of law in Portugal without prejudice to the jurisdiction of the Constitutional Court.

-The judges of the STJ are referred to as "counselors" (conselheiros).
-Its president is elected by and from among the judges of the court.
+The judges of the STJ are referred to as counselors.
+(Note: conselheiros) Its president is elected by and from among the judges of the court.

-The STJ is installed in the buildings of the northern wing of the Terreiro do Paço square in Lisbon.
+The STJ is installed in the buildings of the northern wing of the Praça do Comércio, also known as Terreiro do Paço, square in Lisbon.

 Competences

 The competences of the Supreme Court of Justice are the following: